-• Loan funds will not disburse until all requested documentation has been submitted, and your aid application is considered to be complete.
+• Loan funds will not disburse until all requested documentation has been submitted.

 Additional information from StudentAid.gov